gittuf/gittuf/docs/cli/gittuf_verify-commit.md

 ### Options

 ```
+  -a, --apply-file-policies   check if the file paths modified by the commit are allowed by the policy
   -h, --help                  help for verify-commit
 ```

 ### Options inherited from parent commands